ergunemr/BottomPopup/README.md

 ## How is it used?

-After install, simply make your view controller subclass of **BottomPopupViewController.** Congratulations, your view controller is ready to show 🎉
+After install, simply make your view controller subclass of **BottomPopupViewController.**

+For navigation controllers, it works exactly in same way, make your navigation controller subclass of **BottomPopupNavigationController.**

+Congratulations, your view controller is ready to show 🎉

-Then you can present your view controller with native **presentViewController:animated:completion:** method, bottom popup controller will handle rest.
+Then you can present your controller with native **presentViewController:animated:completion:** method, bottom popup controller will handle rest.

 ## Customization